dotnize/nize.foo/src/content/blog/2024/tanstack-start-websockets.md

 ## Nitro WebSockets

-Nitro has experimental support for WebSockets, powered by [h3](https://h3.unjs.io/guide/websocket) and [crossws](https://crossws.unjs.io/).
-You can read more at https://nitro.build/guide/websocket.
+Nitro provides experimental support for WebSockets, powered by [h3](https://h3.unjs.io/guide/websocket) and [crossws](https://crossws.unjs.io/).
+This feature can be utilized in Vinxi to enable websockets in our TanStack Start projects.

+You can read more at [nitro.build/guide/websocket](https://nitro.build/guide/websocket).

 ## Setting up the server